arthas009/Traffic-Sign-Classification-with-Convolutional-Neural-Networks/README.md

 This is the file of building and training a CNN model.
 You must set all data paths according to your own train/test locations.

+# About my_model.h5
+CNN ready model.
+You can use this .h5 file if you directly load it on your project.
+Test accuracy = %94

 You can find a dataset for traffic signs here. https://btsd.ethz.ch/shareddata/.
 Belgium Traffic Signs Dataset for 62 different sign which I used in this project.
 AFTER 50 EPOCH %99 TRAIN AND %96 VALIDATION ACCURACY.